Volume gap for minimal submanifolds in spheres: Abstract

-where $m$ denotes the maximal multiplicity of intersection points of $M^n$ in $ \mathbb{S}^{N}$ and ${\rm Vol}$ denotes the Riemannian volume functional.
+where $\varphi_{p}(x):=\langle f(x),p\rangle$ is the height function in direction $p\in f(M)$, $m$ denotes the multiplicity of $p\in f(M)$ and ${\rm Vol}$ denotes the Riemannian volume functional, and each equality holds if and only if $M$ is totally geodesic.
 As an application, if the volume of $M^n$ is less than or equal to the volume of any $n$-dimensional minimal Clifford torus, then $M^n$ must be embedded, verifying the non-embedded case of Yau's conjecture.
-In addition, we also get volume gaps for hypersurfaces under some conditions.
+In addition, we also get volume gaps for minimal hypersurfaces with constant scalar curvature, improving Cheng-Li-Yau's classical volume gap in this case.
+Some other volume gaps and related pinching rigidities are also obtained.